-Celebrating 100 Years — The Life and Art of Andrew Wyeth
+Celebrating the Life and Art of Andrew Wyeth

 Andrew Wyeth was first introduced to watercolor by his father, the famous illustrator N.C.
 Wyeth, and by one of his father’s friends, Sid Chase.
 He immediately began looking at the work of great watercolorists from the past, especially American artists who “lifted watercolor from the academic approach of the British and made it something freer,” he explained.

 Among the first historic artists to inform and influence young Wyeth was Winslow Homer (1836–1910), whose work he first saw when visiting Homer’s studio in Prouts Neck, Maine.

 “I never wanted to copy the work of other people, but I wanted to find the truth in nature that they were expressing—and then find my own truth,” he is says in the book Andrew Wyeth: Early Watercolors, by Susan Strickler (Currier Museum of Art, Manchester, New Hampshire).
 “So Homer led me on to something else.
 I got a direction that was authentic to me and to what I felt.”

 As his interest in watercolor expanded, so did Wyeth’s awareness of other great artists who used the medium, particularly those who used it as freely and expressively as he did.
 He was especially interested in those who had developed a personal style and expanded their range of possibilities.

 Wyeth met many of those artists, such as Edward Hopper, during trips to New York or summer excursions to Maine; and a number of others called on him in Chadds Ford, Pennsylvania.

 The enthusiasm that Andrew and Betsy Wyeth had for American painting is demonstrated through their foundation, The Wyeth Foundation for American Art.
 To this day, the Foundation provides substantial support for exhibitions, catalogues, research and acquisitions of American art.